-As with any surgery, risks and complications are associated with the LASIK procedure.
-Patients uncomfortable with the possible risks and complications and those with unrealistic expectations about how LASIK can improve their vision should consider other treatments that have comparable results.
+As with any surgery, there are risks and complications associated with the LASIK procedure.
+Patients uncomfortable with the possible risks and complications, and those with unrealistic expectations about how LASIK can improve their vision, should consider other treatments that have comparable results.
 Our qualified surgeons at Hoopes Vision will be able to assess whether you are a candidate for LASIK or another refractive surgery.
 If you live in Salt Lake City or anywhere else in Utah and beyond, contact Hoopes Vision for a free evaluation.

 The procedure itself is not painful since medication is administered to make you feel comfortable.
-Post operatively, most patients experience little or no discomfort.
+Postoperatively, most patients experience little or no discomfort.
 After the procedure, your eyes may feel scratchy, gritty, or watery.
-These are temporary symptoms and are not a problem for most patients.
+These are temporary symptoms and not a problem for most patients.

 Visual recovery varies from one day to one week.
-The majority of patients resume normal activities one to two days following surgery but it may take 1 to 2 months for your vision to fully stabilize.
+The majority of patients resume normal activities one to two days following surgery but it may take one to two months for your vision to fully stabilize.

 With the introduction of lamellar refractive surgery in the early 1980s, mechanical microkeratomes have been used to create the corneal flap.
 Although three generations of mechanical microkeratomes have evolved, their mechanical principles are similar.
 The device consists of a fixation device, a suction ring, and a cutting device, which consists of a steel razor blade that oscillates at speeds between 1,000 and 20,000 cycles per minute.
 It is advanced across the cornea at speeds of 1 mm to 8 mm per second.

-In summer of 2009, Hoopes Vision became the first Utah LASIK center to receive the newest upgraded version of IntraLase™ — the new iFS IntraLase™ laser.
-This completely redesigned 5th generation laser offers many advantages over older forms of IntraLase.
+In summer of 2009, Hoopes Vision became the first Utah LASIK center to receive the newest upgraded version of IntraLase™: the new iFS IntraLase™ laser.
+This completely redesigned fifth-generation laser offers many advantages over older forms of IntraLase.

 IntraLase™ allows the surgeons at our Salt Lake City-area practice to:

 Our See Clearly Guarantee and Money Back Assurance Program reflects the confidence we hold in the effectiveness of our technologies and the skill of our surgeons.
-The combination of Hoopes Vision’s ongoing commitment to using the most state of the art laser vision enhancement technologies and the extensive experience of our surgeons allows us to provide Utah’s only free See Clearly Guarantee to our patients.
+The combination of Hoopes Vision’s ongoing commitment to using the most state-of-the-art laser vision enhancement technologies and the extensive experience of our surgeons allows us to provide this See Clearly Guarantee to our patients.

 The See Clearly Guarantee and Money Back Assurance Program is a free, full money-back guarantee if you fail to reach 20/25 vision or better within the 12-month LASIK post-operative period.
 We will also provide enhancements and touch-ups at no additional cost if your vision ever falls below 20/50.

 Not all pre-operative prescriptions will qualify.
-To learn more about the restrictions and terms of our See Clearly Guarantee and Money Back Assurance Program, please contact Hoopes Vision today or download the document here.View All Cataract FAQ
+To learn more about the restrictions and terms of our See Clearly Guarantee and Money Back Assurance Program, please contact Hoopes Vision today or download the document here.Download Now

 It has been over ten years since Hoopes Vision brought the first wavefront-optimized LASIK and PRK procedures to Utah, and the results have been excellent.
 Tens of thousands of patients have come to Hoopes Vision because of our outstanding track record of proven results.Learn More

-Wavefront-optimized LASIK is one of the many advances that has come over the years that we have been in practice.
-Dr. Hoopes’s book, LASIK: A Guide For Patients And Their Families, details these advances, discusses the pros and cons of laser vision correction, and discusses some of the things that set Hoopes Vision apart.Download Now
+Wavefront-optimized LASIK is one of the many advances that has come during the years we have been in practice.
+Dr. Hoopes’ book, LASIK: A Guide For Patients And Their Families, details these advances, discusses the pros and cons of laser vision correction, and discusses some of the things that set Hoopes Vision apart.Download Now

 Our team of laser eye surgeons is by far the most experienced in Utah.
 Even more importantly, they are by far the most experienced team of blade-free LASIK surgeons in Utah, with the experience of over 60,000 blade-free procedures to draw on.Meet the Doctors